Click to resize the text + -

 3. Does not change or conflict with the occupancy classification of the existing or adjacent space.
 Projects containing more than four dwelling units are subject to different requirements.

-Previously, a detached single-family through four-family dwelling of less than 5,000 square feet of above-grade finished space was exempt from the Nebraska E&A Regulation Act.
+Previously, a detached single-family through four-family dwelling of less than 5,000 square feet of above-grade finished space was exempt from The Nebraska Engineers and Architects Regulation Act.
 The formula for determining above-grade finished space was very complicated.
-Negotiated rulemaking clarified this by including all potentially-habitable space (thus including basements) in the total area, but doubled the area.
+Negotiated rulemaking clarified this by including all potentially habitable space (thus including basements) in the total area but doubled the area.
 The exemption matrix now reads that residential structures less than 10,000 sq. ft. are exempt.

 Exemption requirements (defining buildings that can be planned and designed by persons who are not licensed architects or professional engineers) remain the same.
 However, the size limit is now based on occupancy classification and square footage and described in a matrix in Board Rule 10.3.
 During negotiated rulemaking, each building type square footage was calculated for the maximum 20-person occupancy and that number was set in the matrix.
 For example, a church is an 'Assembly' occupancy by definition in the state building code.
 Assembly occupancies require 50 square feet per occupant; multiply that by 20 occupants and you get a building size of 1,000 square feet.
 The exemption level of Assembly is now defined as "Less than 1,000 square feet."